 Calculating Whether 150 Days Have Passed Since Filing Your Asylum Application

 Calculating whether 150 days have elapsed since you filed your asylum application can be complicated.
 Because there is a long backlog in processing asylum applications, it is likely that you will not receive an asylum decision within 150 days.
 The 150-day “clock” is active as long as any delays in the processing of your application are not caused by you.

-So, for example, if you decline an expedited removal schedule or request that your asylum interview be rescheduled, the clock will stop on the day of your request.
-Any delays caused by the government do notstop the clock.
+So, for example, if you decline an expedited asylum hearing in Immigration Court or request that your asylum interview be rescheduled, the clock will stop on the day of your request.
+Any delays caused by the government do not stop the clock.
+Asylum applicants in removal proceedings can now call the Immigration Court case status hotline (1-800-898-7180) and get a detailed explanation of where they are in the 150-day asylum clock schedule.
 For a more detailed discussion of how to calculate the 150-day period, see “Timing of the Affirmative Asylum Application Process.”

 Filling Out EAD Application (Form I-765)

 You can access Form I-765 for free in one of two ways: (1) online at www.uscis.gov (click the “Forms” link and scroll down to Form I-765) or (2) by calling the National Customer Service Center at 1-800-375-5283 to have the form mailed to you.

 When filling out Form I-765, make sure to first read the instructions that accompany the form.
 Write clearly and in black or blue ink if you do not have access to a computerized form.
 Note that if you fail to answer even one question on the form, the entire EAD application will be returned to you to revise and resubmit.
 So, if there is no answer to a question or a question does not apply to you, write “N/A” (“not applicable”) or “None” in the answer space for that question.
 Do not leave any spaces blank.